ppy/osu-wiki/news/2025/2025-07-19-osucatch-world-cup-2025-finals-recap.md

     </audio>
 </div>

 Well-known within the osu! community for their eccentric breakcore tracks, [Ruby My Dear](https://osu.ppy.sh/beatmaps/artists/370) would make their first osu! original for this mappool, with [Petit Poney](https://osu.ppy.sh/beatmapsets/2398893#fruits/5199031).
 Mapped by [skill issue lol](https://osu.ppy.sh/users/12498861) as the Hard Rock 1 pick, it features many of the classic Ruby My Dear breaks and style switch-ups — all reflected within the map, resulting in a consistency test filled with tricky flows and abrupt accelerations.
-The poney might not be so small after all...
+The pony might not be so small after all...

 ## Finals summary